Not Yet Published

 My jaw drops.
 “But you’re on the defense side.”

 “There’s no law against working both sides.
 We’d like you to start a new department.”

 And then they explain.

-Since Berg & Spank represents major corporations, they’ve cultivated relationships with many executives, who sometimes need their own lawyer for personal matters, such as suing over medical malpractice or an accident, or litigating a divorce.
-These executives often turn to Berg & Spank, but since it doesn’t have any plaintiff’s lawyers, it’s forced to refer them elsewhere.
+Since Berg & Spank represents major corporations, they’ve cultivated relationships with executives who sometimes need their own lawyer if they or a family member are injured.
+Those executives often turn to Berg, but since it doesn’t have any plaintiff’s lawyers, it’s forced to refer them elsewhere.
 They want me to change that.

 On and on they go about how I’ll be a full equity partner; how I’ll double my income; yada, yada, yada.
 It’s hard to focus, though, with vivid images flashing through my head.
 My face displayed prominently in publications like Super Lawyers.
 My name in the Chicago Tribune.
 Bile rises in my throat.
-These bastards plan to make me famous.
+These bastards want to make me famous.

 With hazel eyes that light up the instant she sees you and lips that always teeter on the edge of a smile, Robin Miller has this gift of making you feel significant.
 Her honey skin exudes warmth, too.
 She attributes it to her fascinating lineage: African tribal kings on one side, Greek fisherman on the other.
 Looking at her, you’d never guess that she was once a decorated soldier who saw combat in Afghanistan.
 These days she runs her own law firm.

-“Everything good on the sonogram?”
-I ask after releasing her from a bear hug.
+“Seriously, though,” I ask, “should you be running like that?”
 She recently learned she’s ten weeks pregnant.
 It’s wonderful news; they’ve been trying forever.

 “That’s amazing.
 I’m so happy for you.
 Have you started redecorating your guest room yet?”
 The last time we spoke, she was super excited about that project.